spencerimp/tf-api-example/README.md

 In case you are also new to Python, you can bear with me and use [Anaconda](https://www.continuum.io/downloads) to save your time on survey and installing Python.

-If you are seasoned Python developer, I believe you know how to convert the following Conda style commands for your environment (e.g. virtual env, Docker, etc).
+If you are a seasoned Python developer, I believe you know how to convert the following Conda style commands for your environment (e.g. virtual env, Docker, etc).

 ## Create conda environment
 ```